logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

 Registering a Databricks instance requires adding the instance address and the Databricks API key.

-The instance name corresponds to the adress of the Databricks instance and should be in the format `[UUID].cloud.databricks.com` (or `adb-[UUID].19.azuredatabricks.net` for Databricks on Azure), essentially the same web address used to reach the Databricks instance from the browser.
+The instance name corresponds to the address of the Databricks instance and should be in the format `[UUID].cloud.databricks.com` (or `adb-[UUID].19.azuredatabricks.net` for Databricks on Azure), essentially the same web address used to reach the Databricks instance from the browser.

 <p align="center">
   <figure>